Should Investors Worry About G - GuruFocus.com

-The latest data from GuruFocus shows that CHAIRMAN & CEO Thomas Burns sold 7568 shares of Glaukos Corp (GKOS) on 2023-05-16.
+The latest data from GuruFocus shows that CEO Katherine Stueland sold 8685 shares of GeneDx Holdings Corp (WGS) on 2023-05-16.

-Over the past year, Thomas Burns has sold 7568 shares in total.
+Over the past year, Katherine Stueland has sold 101329 shares in total.

-In other words, the recent sell was the only time that Thomas Burns sold shares over the past year.
-It is possible that they have recently changed their mind about the stock due to some unfavorable development.
+This means that Katherine Stueland has been selling their company’s stock over a longer term.
+This could actually be a positive sign for the stock, contrary to expectations.
+When insiders sell frequently, it could be because their company issues a lot of stock options to pay executives.
+The executives will then sell some of the new shares for cash.
+Of course, it is also possible that the selling was due to insiders becoming more bearish on the stock.
+Investors should be cautious when evaluating insider selling.

 Insider trends